RicDen/FlyByGen/README.md

 Blender comes with a python installation.
 Ideally this is used directly, so no further python installations are required.
 If Blender is not being used, then a separate python installation is required and anaconda environments are recommended.
-In any scenario the following libraries have to be installed to the according Python environment:
+In any case, the following libraries need to be installed within the respective Python environment:
 - numpy: pip install numpy
+- PIL
+- cv2

 ### Blender
 Blender version used for development is 3.4.
 Install it in the default directory and set the path correctly in src/config/paths.json.